debils-tech/not_zero/README.md

 <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-GPLv3-blue.svg"></a>

-> Currently under active development and doesn't have anything very intresting to show.
+> Currently under active development and doesn't have anything very interesting to show.
 >
 > More information will be in the near future.

-Not Zero is a free crossplatform application developed with [flutter](https://flutter.dev) that aims to motivate people to do everyday tasks using gamification.
+Not Zero is a free cross-platform application developed with [flutter](https://flutter.dev) that aims to motivate people to do everyday tasks using gamification.

 ## Project status and roadmap

 Project is now developing by the single person, so development is not very fast.
-It currently at very early stage, can contain breaking changes **(including a posibility of user data loss)**.
+It currently at very early stage, can contain breaking changes **(including a possibility of user data loss)**.

 Here is roadmap of project and what features are necessary to "complete" each stage: